Skip to main content Skip to secondary navigation

 Sober Monitors

 • All sober monitors should be visibly discernable to all guests and emergency response personnel.
-Examples: brightly colored hats or vests; formal attire
+Examples: brightly colored hats/ vests or formal attire.

 • All assigned sober monitors must have completed the sober monitor module prior to the date of the party.
+The module must be completed once per academic year.

 • Sober monitors are required to adhere to directives from University officials, emergency response personnel, or third-party vendor representatives.